-Noted the example of the Hope 6 project in Alexandria, which involved tearing down 100 public housing units to build 150 townhouses- 50 of which were affordable homes.
+Mr. Heatwole noted the example of the Hope 6 project in Alexandria, which involved tearing down 100 public housing units to build 150 townhouses- 50 of which were affordable homes.

-Delegate Drake stated that it is important that the law certify that the community must agree with the plan.
+Delegate Drake stated that it is important for the law to include some certification that the affected community agrees with the plan